San Francisco Fifty Years Ago

 Like most hallucinogens, it seems to affect both the autonomic nervous system and the brain, and it may do irreparable damage to both.

 It seems to be with some people psychologically addicting and to produce or unleash irreversible psychosis.
-Note that all this is full of “seems” and “may be” and that they qualify statements of very grave danger.
+Note that all this is full of seems and may be and that they qualify statements of very grave danger.

 That is the point.
 We know almost nothing about LSD, how it works, what its immediate and long-term effects may be, what people can take it safely, who cannot.